DigilentInc/vivado-library/ip/Pmods/PmodCOLOR_v1_0/README.md

 For MicroBlaze projects, apply the settings according to the AXI Uartlite IP configurations.
 These settings can be found by double clicking the AXI Uartlite IP in the block design and clicking the IP Configuration tab.
+By default, these settings are:
+- Baud rate: 9600
+- Data bits: 8
+- Parity:    none
+- Stop bits: 1